victor-basurto/sitecore-training/jss/sitecore-jss-01.md

 - JSS Generates the necessary artifacts for Sitecore

 Application Scalability:
-- You can use CND's Proxies and Nodejs services to scale your application.
+- You can use CDN's Proxies and Nodejs services to scale your application.

 Cross Platform Support:
 - SDK support to deploy your app seamlessly on any platform that runs js server-side